Scotiabank’s Supplier Code of Conduct

 Greenhouse Gas Emissions

-Suppliers are encouraged to track and mitigate their greenhouse gas (“GHG”) emissions, which may include establishing GHG emissions reduction targets, undertaking projects focused on operational efficiencies and technological improvements, and offering low-carbon products and services to Scotiabank.
+Suppliers are encouraged to track and mitigate their greenhouse gas (“GHG”) emissions, which should include establishing GHG emissions reduction targets, undertaking projects focused on operational efficiencies and technological improvements, and offering low-carbon products and services to Scotiabank.

 Water Consumption and Waste Reduction.